 Signing were such chiefs as White Antelope (Cheyenne), Little Owl (Arapaho), Big Robber (Crow) and Conquering Bear, whom the whites persuaded the Sioux to elect as head chief.
 Assiniboine, Mandan, Gros Ventre and Arikara chiefs also signed.
 The Shoshone traveled over 400 miles but were not asked to sign because they were not from the Plains.

 With few exceptions, the tribes honored the treaty until 1864, when the whites’ demand for land pressured the Sioux, Cheyenne and Arapaho into warfare, ending the hope for peace which had prompted “The Great Smoke.”

 The signage isn’t exactly correct.
-As soon as the treaty was signed, one tribe went off to fight another (though I’d have to look through my notes back home to remember which).
-Three years later, while Native Americans were gathering for the annual gifts and annuities, a Mormon cow wandered off . . .
+It doesn’t report, for example, that Congress failed to ratify the treaty, reducing it instead to $10,000 for ten years.
+Also, as soon as the treaty was signed, one tribe went off to fight another (though I’d have to look through my notes back home to remember which).
+And as for a peace lasting until 1864 . . .
+Three years after the treaty was signed, while Native Americans were gathering for the annual gifts and annuities, a Mormon cow wandered off . . .
 Well—